CandiceWright/GenAI_SountracksOfLife/README.md

 # GenAI_SountracksOfLife
-Make your life a song with AI!
+Make your life a song with Generative AI!

 I built this application to produce custom soundtracks based on personal characteristics and life events, using Google's Gemini API.